rbtylee/tutorial-jsonc/tutorial/File.md

 ```

-Here, the output is more readable being reformatted some but certainly more suitable for human reading than before.
+Here, the output is more readable having been reformatted somewhat, but it is certainly more suitable for human reading than before.
 Especially for more complex and long json files.

 So let's examine what we have learned from the code above.

 First and foremost, I have introduced a new 'type': _*json_object*_.
 As expected for a C program, _*json_object*_ is really a structure defined in the _*json_object_private.h*_ header file.
-Installed in Ubuntu/Debian distros at /usr/include/json-c.
-You can examine the definition if you are so inclined.
-But the details of its implementation are not important here: we can just think of it as a basic object that the json-c functions operate upon.
+In Ubuntu/Debian distos it is installed at /usr/include/json-c.
+You can examine the definition if you are so inclined, but the details of its implementation are not important here: we can just think of it as a basic object that the json-c functions operate upon.

 Some programmers who wish to stress the idea _*json_object*_ is a *struct* would write the line of code